James B. Stewart: Jeffrey Epstein

 On August 12, 2019, Stewart reported on a conversation he had with convicted sex offender Jeffrey Epstein.
 Epstein reportedly told Stewart that he was advising Elon Musk and Tesla.
 Stewart was also told by Epstein that he had dirt on powerful people including personal details about their sexual activities and drug use.

 On July 31, 2019, Stewart along with Matthew Goldstein and Jessica Silver-Greenberg reported about Epstein's interest in Eugenics and how he wished to seed the human race by using his own DNA.
 He also reportedly wanted his head and penis frozen.

-In October 2019, Stewart and Emily Flitter partnered on a piece which provided more detail as to Epstein's relationship with Microsoft founder Bill Gates, which had started after Epstein had become a registered sex offender.
+That same year Stewart and Emily Flitter partnered on a piece which provided more detail as to Epstein's relationship with Microsoft founder Bill Gates, which had started after Epstein had become a registered sex offender.

+Michael Milken

+In the 1980s, Stewart reported heavily on Wall Street and specifically the illicit activities of junk bond king Michael Milken.
+According to Stewart he attempted to meet Milken at a conference at The Beverly Hilton but shortly after meeting him he was removed from the hotel by security.
+His reporting on Milken culminated in a book called Den of Thieves (1991), which recounted the criminal conduct of Wall Street arbitrager Ivan Boesky and Milken.